open-component-model/ocm-spec/doc/proposal/07-signing.md

         name
         version
         extraIdentity
         type
         relation
         digest:
             hashAlgorithm
             normalisationAlgorithm
             value
 ```

 Exceptions:

-1. If resource.Access is emtpy or resource.access.type is None, no digest field is required.
+1. If resource.Access is empty or resource.access.type is `None`, no digest field is required.
 Then, only name, version, extraIdentity, type and relation is used for the normalisation.

 ### Properties **NOT** part of normalisation: